The Antidote (2012) takes a critical look at self-help looking for common advice that is unscientific, wrong, or even plainly harmful.

 - Support for totalitarian charismatic leaders

-This section was enlightening and it opened new doors for better understanding social psychology and people.
+This section was really good and I learned something new on social psychology and people.

 #7.
 Don’t Throw The Baby With The Bath Water

-The author says that a path from negativity is not always best and optimism is wonderful.
+The author says that a path from negativity is not always the best and optimism is wonderful.

 Goal-setting and visualization are also helpful.
 But we shouldn’t overvalue the power of positivity and undervalue the power of acceptance.